 xoNatalie and all of us @ Alabama Chanin

-A high-resolution photograph for use as your computer desktop background is now available as a download in our Resource Downloads section.
+This hi-resolution photograph, for use as your computer desktop background, is now available to download from our Resources page.